FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Model_and_Physical_file_concepts.md

 ### What is a model file identifier?

-During a transfer, Transfer CFT{{< TransferCFT/componentshortname  >}} assigns a file identifier.
+During a transfer, {{< TransferCFT/axwayvariablesComponentShortName  >}} assigns a file identifier.
 The file is identified with a model file identifier called an IDF.
 An IDF can be seen as a logical class containing one or more physical files.